itslokeshx/Second-Brain/DATA_SCHEMA.md

 # 💾 Data Storage & Database Schema

-## Storage Mechanism
-This application is a **Client-Side SPA (Single Page Application)**.
-It does not use a traditional relational database (SQL) or NoSQL database (MongoDB) on the backend for its primary operations.
-Instead, it relies on the browser's persistent storage.

 ### Primary Storage: `localStorage`
 The application uses the browser's `window.localStorage` to persist data.
 This means: